 CDPAP: Self-Directed Family Caregiving

-The Consumer Directed Personal Assistance Program lets a Medicaid recipient hire and direct their own personal assistants, including most family members.
+The Consumer Directed Personal Assistance Program (CDPAP) lets a Medicaid recipient (or a designated representative) hire, train, and direct their own personal assistants, including many family members and friends, who are paid as employees.
 Authority sits at NY Social Services Law § 365-f and 18 NYCRR § 505.28.
-Roughly 280,000 New Yorkers participated in 2026.
+As of March 31, 2025, roughly 255,000 CDPAP consumers had taken action ahead of the April 1 transition deadline, about 195,000 of whom had started or completed registration with the new statewide fiscal intermediary.

 Who cannot: